pyparsing/plusminus/README.md

 # plusminus

-The plusminus package provides a ready-to-run arithmetic parser and evaluator, base on pyparsing's `infixNotation` helper method.
+The **plusminus** package provides a ready-to-run arithmetic parser and evaluator, based on `pyparsing`'s `infixNotation` helper method.

-Strings containing 5-function arithmetic expressions can be parsed and evaluated using the BasicArithmeticParser:
+Strings containing 5-function arithmetic expressions can be parsed and evaluated using the `BasicArithmeticParser`:

     from plusminus import BasicArithmeticParser